8 Backyard Summer-Camp Themes With Plenty of Activities

 Set up a series of Minute-to-Win-It party games where each player has one minute to complete a challenging but somewhat silly task — like using a straw to blow jellybeans across a table, stacking cups, or carrying an egg on a spoon across the yard.
 These types of games don’t require a lot of athletic ability so they may be good for a variety of age groups.

 Host a virtual dance party with friends.
 Set up colorful lighting, have the kids dress up in crazy costumes (the tackier, the better) and encourage unique dance moves.
 Practice some choreographed line-dance moves beforehand to impress your friends.

 Gift a set of DIY bowling pins to neighbors and friends and have a virtual competition.
 Have the kids take turns knocking over the pins, like you would in real bowling.
 One adult may need a second device to display the score.

-Find More Ideas: 28 Ultra-Fun DIY Backyard Games for All Ages
+Find More Ideas: Summer Backyard Water Games for Kids

 Start with a few basic chemistry experiments like make your own lava lamp, slime, Play-Dough, cloud-in-a-jar and more.
 Most of these projects are budget-friendly can be made with items from your pantry.

 A garden is a perfect way to learn a little biology and earth science.
 If you haven’t done so already, plant a garden.
 Even a sunny windowsill can be turned into a kitchen garden with a few herb plants, or you can grow new plants using vegetable scraps.

 Teach your kids a bit about physics and cause-and-effect by building a Rube Goldberg/mouse-trap-style game.
 There are plenty of examples online, and again, these are budget-friendly because you can use household items and toys you already have.